Updating a subcluster

 Changing host properties through the Yandex Compute Cloud interfaces may result in host failure.
 To change the cluster host settings, use the Yandex Data Processing interfaces, such as the management console, CLI, Terraform, or API.

-You can increase the amount of storage available to each host in a subcluster.
+You can expand the storage allocated to each host in a specific subcluster.

 Note

-Currently, you cannot reduce storage size.
-If required, re-create the Yandex Data Processing subcluster.
+Currently, you cannot reduce the storage size.
+To do so, you must re-create the Yandex Data Processing subcluster.

 Make sure the cloud quota is sufficient to increase the VM resources.
 Open the Quotas